NyteshadeXT/PF2e-Core-Vault/3-Rules/Trait Reference/A/any-class-som.md

 # Any Class
 *Source: Secrets of Magic p.
 219*

-When you take this feat, it gains the trait appropriate for your class > [!pf2-note]
+When you take this feat, it gains the trait appropriate for your class
-> (replacing this one).

 - **Categories**: Class